 Cache AI models in the browser

-Most AI models have at least one thing in common: they are fairly large for a resource that's transferred over the Internet.
+Most AI models have one thing in common: they are fairly large for a resource that's transferred over the Internet.
 The smallest MediaPipe object detection model (SSD MobileNetV2 float16) weighs 5.6 MB and the largest is around 25 MB.

 The open-source LLM gemma-2b-it-gpu-int4.bin clocks in at 1.35 GB—and this is considered very small for an LLM.
 Generative AI models can be enormous.
 This is why a lot of AI usage today happens in the cloud.
 Increasingly, apps are running highly optimized models directly on-device.
 While demos of LLMs running in the browser exist, here are some production-grade examples of other models running in the browser: